DIY • How to create a rustic fall centerpiece?

 DIY centre de table automnal-21

-DIY centre de table automnal matériel
+DIY centre de table automnal rustic fall centerpiece

-What you need
+What you'll need

-• Autumn garland (in store or online)
+• Autumn garland (store-bought or online)

 • Pruning shears